Who are we and what are we about?

 Pretty radical you say?
 Well, once you gain a full understanding of what is and is not real food, you'll sing the same tune.
 But if you are hung up on conventional wisdom, you will remain a lost soul.
 For starters, conventional wisdom thinks grass seeds are a proper food for man and beast.
-Yet for decades scientists have known that from the very beginning of life on Earth the foundation food for all animal life has been the green leaf.
+Yet for decades scientists in nutrition, biology, and anthropology have known that from the very beginning of life on Earth the foundation food for all animal life has been the green leaf.
 There is a huge chemical difference between a green leaf and the seed of a grass plant.
 That means something.
 That is why a Food Analysis page is available on this Website.

 Go to this link Omega-3 Test to take the test and make sure to put "SLANKER" in the Offer Code.
 That will save you some money.

 For generations we've been told that grain-fed beef is better beef.
 It's a great, natural, healthy food.
 But that rosy picture steadily loses its luster as new scientific discoveries in the fields of human health and nutrition keep advancing.

 The August 1998 issue of the Angus Journal included a supplement titled Feeding Options.
 In the supplement's first article, written by Troy Smith, there's an interesting line.
 “For the ruminant animal, there's nothing more natural than range.” ("Range" means "large pasture.")
 Just think about this for a moment.
 Notice the words “natural” and “range.”
 Also, “there's nothing more natural” means that every other situation is less natural.
 Probably the least natural cattle feeds are waste products from bread plants, potato processors, breweries, ethanol plants, and candy factories; corn silage; and GRAIN.
 Yes, grain such as corn, oats, wheat, etc.!